farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 **By default**, you gain momentum as a result of a successful action roll.

-- If you rolled a ` 4-5`, you gain `+1 momentum`.
+- If you rolled a `4-5`, you gain `+1 momentum`.
 - If you rolled a `6`, you gain `+2 momentum`.
 - If you rolled a `66`, you gain `+3 momentum`.

+**Also, when momentum is spent for a roll, that roll cannot in turn generate momentum.**

-While this is the default setting, we encourage you and your group to change this as you wish.
-We want you to consider hacking this rule because it is the basis of the whole meta-economy of the game.
+While this is the default dial, we encourage you and your group to change this as you wish.
 Making momentum harder or easier to gain will have a big impact on the way the game plays out.

-PCs consume their `momentum` to boost their actions, assist an ally or resist a `consequence`.

-**When momentum is spent for a roll, that roll cannot in turn generate momentum.**

 ### Momentum Dial

 Changing **when** and **how much** momentum is gained is called a `momentum dial`.
-Your group may decide to use the default setting provided by the game, since it is a good starting point.
-It is the default dial for a reason.
+Your group could decide to use the default setting for this dial, as it is a good starting point, but they could also change it more to their liking.

-But if for example you want to emphasize the fact that life is hard and resources are scarce, then consider making momentum harder to gain.
-If on the other hand, you want to tell the story of characters who are all over-the-top, but still find a way to finish every adventure with their hat still sitting on their head, then consider making momentum easier to gain.
+If for example you want to emphasize the fact that life is hard and resources are scarce, then consider making momentum harder to gain.
+If on the other hand, you want to tell the story of characters who are _over-the-top_, but still find a way to finish every adventure with their hat still sitting on their head, then consider making momentum easier to gain.

 ## Recap